 What does (and doesn’t) it work on?

 Alcohol has also been shown to kill many viruses including those that cause tuberculosis, herpes, hepatitis B, HIV, influenza, rhinoviruses, and COVID.
-However, some viruses lack envelope and just contain a protein covering.
+However, some viruses lack an envelope and just contain a protein covering.
 The virus that causes norovirus, polio, and hepatitis A are all non-enveloped viruses.
 Alcohol-based sanitizers are not as effective against these.

 Viruses and bacteria can also be protected by dirt, oils, or mucus.
 This is why hand sanitizers are most effective in situations where the surface/hands are already clean (such as a hospital setting).
 It’s also why hand sanitizers have a mixed record when it comes to preventing the spread of the common cold.